 BACKGROUND

-Noonan syndrome (NS) (MIM # 605275) is typically an autosomal dominant multisystem disorder with heterogeneous phenotypic manifestations which represent a major burden for affected patients and their families.1 NS belongs to the family of RASopathies, a group of conditions caused by gain-of-function pathogenic variants in genes encoding components or regulators of the RAS/mitogen-activated protein kinase signalling pathway.2,3 Clinical characteristics may include distinctive facial features, broad or webbed neck, congenital heart defects, chest deformity, renal anomalies, cryptorchidism, lymphatic malformations, bleeding diathesis, short stature and developmental delay/learning difficulties.
+Noonan Syndrome (NS) (MIM # 605275) is typically an autosomal dominant multisystem disorder with heterogeneous phenotypic manifestations which represent a major burden for affected patients and their families.1 NS belongs to the family of RASopathies, a group of conditions caused by gain-of-function pathogenic variants in genes encoding components or regulators of the RAS/mitogen-activated protein kinase signalling pathway.2,3 Clinical characteristics may include distinctive facial features, broad or webbed neck, congenital heart defects, chest deformity, renal anomalies, cryptorchidism, lymphatic malformations, bleeding diathesis, short stature and developmental delay/learning difficulties.
 The phenotype is variable and mildly affected individuals may not be diagnosed until adulthood.
 Diagnosis is typically based on clinical features, but molecular genetic testing can confirm the diagnosis in about 80% of cases.4-10 It is necessary that different paediatric subspecialties are familiar with the health burden and course of NS to ensure appropriate parental counselling, multidisciplinary monitoring and treatment.

 Children and adults with NS need to receive regular medical care and follow-up to monitor and manage their health.6,7,10 Medications may be prescribed, but specific information on prescriptions issued to individuals with NS is lacking.12-15

-The mortality rate can vary depending on several factors, including the severity of cardiac abnormalities that are present in 50 to 80% of individuals.9,16 According to a study that followed a large cohort of individuals with RASopathies, the overall mortality is relatively low.17 However, certain cardiac complications, such as hypertrophic cardiomyopathy (HCM), can increase the risk of mortality.17,18 A report on patients with NS and HCM showed a significantly worse risk-adjusted late survival rate compared to individuals with nonsyndromic HCM.19 Additionally, a study analysing outcomes in children with NS and HCM found that patients with NS and HCM had a worse risk profile at presentation, resulting in significant early mortality.20 Additional population-based studies are needed to further understand the mortality risk and long-term outcomes in population-based cohorts of newborns with NS.
+The mortality rate can vary depending on several factors, including the severity of cardiac abnormalities that are present in 50 to 80% of individuals.9,16 According to a study that followed a large cohort of individuals with RASopathies, the overall mortality is relatively low.17 However, certain cardiac complications, such as Hypertrophic CardioMyopathy (HCM), can increase the risk of mortality.17,18 A report on patients with NS and HCM showed a significantly worse risk-adjusted late survival rate compared to individuals with nonsyndromic HCM.19 Additionally, a study analysing outcomes in children with NS and HCM found that patients with NS and HCM had a worse risk profile at presentation, resulting in significant early mortality.20 Additional population-based studies are needed to further understand the mortality risk and long-term outcomes in population-based cohorts of newborns with NS.

 Hospitalisation may be necessary for those who experience complications related to their condition, such as congenital heart defects, feeding problems and failure to thrive in the first year of life.
 Some individuals with NS may require surgical procedures.16,21 It is suggested that NS is associated with increased hospital stays for paediatric cardiac surgery which has implications for costs.
 One study found that NS accounted for 1.6% of paediatric cardiac surgery admissions, and patients with NS tended to have longer hospital stays, higher total charges, and increased inpatient mortality compared to those without NS.22 However, there is still little evidence to provide specific information based on a population-based approach about hospitalisation and surgery rates in general for all individuals with NS with or without congenital heart defects.

-The study presented here is part of the EUROlinkCAT project that aimed to investigate the health outcomes of European children born with major congenital anomalies (CA) by linking data from population-based registries to electronic health care databases.23
+The study presented here is part of the EUROlinkCAT project that aimed to investigate the health outcomes of European children born with major Congenital Anomalies (CA) by linking data from population-based registries to electronic health care databases.23

 The aim of this study was to analyse rates of survival, hospitalisation, surgeries and prescriptions in children born with NS in the first 10 years of life.